 This is awesome because not only can this be used to lure them out during feeding time, but also help them with any tension they may be experiencing as well.

 Whenever your leopard gecko associates you with a bad experience, noise, or occurrence, they tend to lose a lot of trust with you.
 Trust is a key factor when it comes to the relationship between them and their owners, so without that, it’s harder to care for them.

 An experience with loud noises can easily be attached to you and should be avoided at all costs.
 For example, if you have music blasting to the point where it’s piercing through the house or shaking the items in your room and then proceed to go pick your gecko up, then they might attach you to that loud noise.

 Lost trust between you and your gecko can make them feel very scared whenever you come around and that’s the last thing you want as their owner.
 This can make it hard to feed them, hold them, and you might even find that they’re running and hiding any time you are trying to interact with them.
 So it’s never a good idea to having anything overly loud around them because there will be nothing but negative consequences associated with it.

-In order to prevent this from happening, I recommend checking out these soundproof foam blocks here over on Amazon.
+In order to prevent this from happening, I recommend trying out some soundproof foam blocks.
 Cutting and sticking these to the sides and back of your enclosure with some rubber cement (washes off glass easily) could help absorb a lot of the noises that go on outside of the tank and therefore ensure that no trust is lost between you and your leopard gecko.

 Leopard geckos usually have no problem catching crickets despite how quickly they tend to hop around the tank, but sometimes, there will be a few instances where some of the crickets will try hiding behind equipment in the tank such as any accessories you might have in there, in the food or water bowl, or even in the hide.